jdra000/graph-transformer/README.md

-This tool is intended to help with the creation and representation of weighted and unweighted graphs.
+This tool is intended to help with the creation of weighted and unweighted graphs.
-Type of representation: Adjacency List.